 Generational Amnesia and Regeneration.

-After gathering this crucial data, a skilled volunteer carefully cradles each delicate bird in the palm of an observer's hand.
-The tiny creature briefly pauses, and you hold your breath, feeling an almost mechanical vibration, like a toy stuck in the "on" position — the rhythm of its heartbeat.
+The tiny creature briefly pauses.
+You hold your breath.
+You feel an almost mechanical vibration, like a toy stuck in the “on” position — the rhythm of its heartbeat.
 Then, in an instant, it is back into the wild.

-This moment—the exchange of a tiny life from seasoned hands to smooth palms—struck me as a living metaphor for what it means to nurture the passing of knowledge and care across generations.
+That moment — the exchange of a tiny life from seasoned hands to smooth palms — is a living metaphor for what it means to nurture the passing of knowledge and care across generations.
 It is the story of regeneration.

-In the 1980s in Houston, our garden was filled with hummingbirds, and their vibrant presence greatly influenced our outlook on life and our conversations often landed on their sightings.
-They were a part of our everyday life.
+In the 1980s in Houston, our garden was filled with hummingbirds.
+Their vibrant presence shaped our daily conversations, our sense of place, our sense of wonder.
+They were part of our love story.
+Curtis proposed and hummingbirds were there.
 We miss them.

-The hummingbird photos reminded me that breaking this cycle requires hands willing to reach out and moments prepared to receive.
+Breaking this cycle requires hands willing to reach out and moments prepared to receive.
 It demands nurturing curiosity, empathy, and attention in children and adults alike.
-It calls for the deliberate passing on of more than just facts, but also the emotions and experiences that bind us to the world beyond ourselves.
+It calls for the deliberate passing on of more than just facts — but also the emotions and experiences that bind us to the world beyond ourselves.

 Planet Popsicles — and spam